Father of missing 7-year-old girl arrested in her disappearance

 MANCHESTER, New Hampshire - The father of a missing 7-year-old New Hampshire girl is suspected of abuse and has been arrested in connection with her disappearance, according to court documents filed Wednesday.

-CNN reports that police began searching for Harmony Montgomery on November 18, when her mother, Crystal Sorey, told them she hadn't seen Harmony in over sixth months.
+CNN reports that police began searching for Harmony Montgomery (pictured below) on November 18, when her mother, Crystal Sorey, told them she hadn't seen Harmony in over sixth months.

 Harmony's father, 31-year-old Adam Montgomery, has now been charged with a second-degree felony assault charge, two misdemeanor counts of endangering the welfare of a child, and one misdemeanor count of interference with custody.